madibabaiasl/EEGIntentPaper/README.md

 - Channels: 64-channel EEG
 - Tasks: Real and imaginary motor movements (left hand, right hand, both hands, feet)

-Only EEG signals were used in this research.
-Data preprocessing includes filtering, ICA, channel selection, and spectrogram feature extraction.

 ## 🚀 Getting Started

 ### 1. Clone the Repository